HirenRupchandani/fetch-analytics-engineer/README.md

 # Third Task: Evaluate Data Quality Issues in the Data Provided

-- Language of choice: Python
+- Language of choice: Python3
 - Libraries used: JSON, Pandas, NumPy
+- You can directly run this notebook.
+Only the original json files are required along with the JSON, Pandas, and NumPy libraries.

 ## **Users** Table
 #### JSON to CSV: